cjdbarlow/Part-One/ace_inhibitors.md

 # ACE Inhibitors

-ACE inhibitors provent the conversion of angiotensin I to angiotensin II by angiotensin converting enzyme (ACE) in the lungs.
-This prevents the effects of angiotensin II, which include:
+ACE inhibitors prevent the conversion of angiotensin I to angiotensin II by angiotensin converting enzyme (ACE) in the lungs, in turn reducing effects of angiotensin II.
+Thes effects include:
 * Vasoconstriction
 * Noradrenaline reuptake inhibition
 * Thirst